elsemieni/easyrpg-player-netherware/steamshim-parent/README.txt

 This folder contains Steamshim parent.
-It comes in original and windows-compatible version.
 Original: Copyright (c) 2013-2015 Ryan C. Gordon.
 (https://hg.icculus.org/icculus/steamshim/)
-Windows-compatible is a modification of original one, used in the game Oneshot. (https://github.com/elizagamedev/mkxp-oneshot)
+This is a Windows-compatible modification of original one, used in the game Oneshot. (https://github.com/elizagamedev/mkxp-oneshot)

 See LICENSE.txt for license.